-In the official Texas Crash Report, there is a section called Factors & Conditions.
-There are three subsections for officers to fill out, a) contributing factors, b) vehicle defects, and c) environmental and roadway conditions.
+The official Texas Crash Report has a section called Factors & Conditions.
+Officers must fill out three sections: a) contributing factors, b) vehicle defects, and c) environmental and roadway conditions.
 Here is how to get and read a crash report.

 The first two sections are the police officer’s opinions regarding what caused the accident.